Institute of Chartered Secretaries of Bangladesh: History

 The Institute of Chartered Secretaries and Managers of Bangladesh (ICSMB), a national professional institute, was established in July 1997 under license from the Companies Act 1994.
 Subsequently, on 7 June 2010, parliament unanimously passed the Chartered Secretaries Bill 2010.
 On 16 June 2010, the Institute of Chartered Secretaries of Bangladesh (ICSB) has since been converted into a statutory body under the Chartered Secretaries Act, 2010.
 The Institute of Chartered Secretaries of Bangladesh is administered by a Council consisting of 13 elected members and 5 nominees of the government of Bangladesh.
-The ICSB National Award 2014 for Corporate Governance Excellence was held in November 2015 and 3rd ICSB National Award for Corporate Governance Excellence 2015 was on December 24, 2016, at Pan Pacific Sonargaon Hotel.
+First "ICSB National Award for Corporate Governance Excellence" was held on December 04, 2014 at BICC, Dhaka, Bangladesh.

-Professional course by ICSB
+Chartered Secretary (CS) Qualification

-Chartered Secretarial Course is the highest professional degree offered by the ICSB Institute.
-The CS course consists of 18 papers during the course period of 2.5 years in 5 semesters.
-Each paper has 100 marks.
+Chartered Secretary (CS) qualification is the highest professional program offered by the Institute of Chartered Secretaries of Bangladesh (ICSB).
+The CS Program has been designed with 5 (five) levels (excluding Foundation Level), a total of 1800 Marks.
+A student is able to complete all levels of CS Program in 2 (two) years.
+Each course/paper has 100 marks.
 It offers courses twice in a year, for January–June session in December and for July–December session in June.
-The student handbook contains details of its academic professional courses.
+The student handbook contains details of its academic courses.
 The secretarial standard is also maintained.

 Comparing ICSB with other professional bodies

-The prime task of ICSB is to create professional in order for ensuring sound corporate governance in banks, Insurance and other financial institutions in Bangladesh.
-In Bangladesh, Institute of Chartered Accountants of Bangladesh, Institute of Cost and Management Accountants of Bangladesh, Bangladesh Insurance Academy and ICSB itself creates Chartered Accountants, Cost & Management Accountants, Chartered Insurers, and Chartered Secretaries respectively for financial services industry of the country.
+The prime task of ICSB is to create professional in order for ensuring sound corporate governance in corporates in Bangladesh.
+In Bangladesh, Institute of Chartered Accountants of Bangladesh, and Institute of Cost and Management Accountants of Bangladesh creates Chartered Accountants and Cost & Management Accountants respectively for corporates of the country.

+Therefore, ICSB is not exactly the same.
+ICSB is the only recognized "Governance Professional" body, whereas ICAB and ICMAB are the recognized as "Accounting Professional" bodies.
+ICSB aims to develop, promote and regulate the profession of Chartered/Company Secretaries in Bangladesh.
+In broader aspect to enhance Corporate Governance, ICSB provides qualification in Chartered Secretaryship.
+The similarity is that, all those 03 (three) professional institutes are under the umbrella of under Ministry of Commerce, Government of the People's Republic of Bangladesh.